-CPOMS based digital incident reporting system for safeguarding, this includes child on child negative behaviours which should be recorded separately and incidents concerning physical intervention, those concerning discriminatory actions/language and those concerning bullying.
-Negative and positive incidents are recorded on feed directly into the school's Reward System.
+CPOMS based digital incident reporting system for safeguarding and recording negative behaviours, this includes child on child negative behaviours which should be recorded separately and incidents concerning physical intervention, those concerning discriminatory actions/language and those concerning bullying.

+Negative and positive incidents are recorded on feed directly into the school's Reward System. #

-Parental/carer contact following an incident may be by telephone, text, or email.
+Parent/carer contact following an incident may be by telephone, text, or email.
 Class teachers will ensure that any relevant information about a behavioural incident is communicated promptly.

 Incidents are monitored by the Headteacher to identify and target persistent behavioural issues.
 Individual programs may be implemented to address these.
-Pupils causing concern are discussed on a weekly basis during Leadership meeting time.
+Pupils causing concern are discussed in briefings and in half termly progress meetings.

-11. Special cases
+10. Special cases

-The sanctions outlined offer a framework for most pupils.
-However, rigid sanctions for some pupils can be counter-productive and in these situations an individualised approach is required.
+The outcomes outlined offer a framework for most pupils.
+However, rigid consequences for some pupils can be counter-productive and in these situations an individualised approach is required.
 Individual plans will be devised.
 These plans will be shared with other staff via staff meetings and will be documented for parents/carers.